BradyBolton/coast-fire-calculator/README.md

 * APR
 * monthly contributions

-This is especially usefull for young high-income earners.
+This is especially useful for young high-income earners.
 An ideal scenario would be:

 * Maximize savings while young for only 5-10 years
     * Max out tax-advantaged savings and accumulate funds in taxable brokerage